nimitmk7/knowledge-treasure/Information theory/Mutual Information.md

 How much uncertainty will be reduced about a random event by knowing the outcome of a different random event ?

 This answer to these questions is given by mutual information.

+## Intuition
+It gives us a sense of how closely related 2 variables are, like $R^2$.

+It quantifies the "amount of information" obtained about one random variable by observing the other random variable.

+It tells us the average surprise or change we see in one variable is related to the surprise in the another.

+Watch:

+: <iframe width="560" height="315" src="https://www.youtube.com/embed/eJIp_mgVLwE?si=i-VxcOOPxfoPTjL4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Formulation